 The term ‘wearable electronics’ – or simply ‘wearable’ – refers to an electronic device or product which can be worn by a person to integrate computing in some personal device that is a) wearable and b) hasn’t considered as a ‘smart device’ in the past.
-In simple terms, wearable gadget is used to make some routine things easier and connect the gadget with internet – and provide utilities (e.g. apps) for users.
-Wearables can be also seen as an advanced consumer front-end of Internet of Things (IoT).
+In simple terms, a wearable gadget is used to make some routine things easier and connect the gadget with the internet – and provide utilities (e.g. apps) for users.
+Wearables can be also seen as an advanced consumer front-end of the Internet of Things (IoT).
 In short, wearable electronics emerges from the idea of providing a ubiquitous computing device that converges all computing needs in a single wearable gadget in the form of a pair of goggles, a wristwatch, and the likes.

 Apart from the novel concept of smart and electronic textiles, the field of wearables also includes several other products – such as smart glasses, ring and finger worn scanners, footwear such as athletic, fitness and sports shoes, wrist wear such as advanced electronic watches and wristbands, and others (such as headbands and neckwear).

 Typically, any wearable electronic gadget may include few or all of the following: sensors, image and speech recognition technologies, positioning and networking hardware/chips, displays and optoelectronics, and specialty monitoring devices.
-The emphasis on using wearable devices for sports and fitness, infotainment and gaming, health monitoring and medical purposes, lifestyle, enterprise, and industrial / limitary applications has been increasing with advancements such as stretchable electronics, flexible circuits, conducting fabrics, long lasting batteries, and smaller specialty wearable sensors.
+The emphasis on using wearable devices for sports and fitness, infotainment and gaming, health monitoring and medical purposes, lifestyle, enterprise, and industrial/limitary applications has been increasing with advancements such as stretchable electronics, flexible circuits, conducting fabrics, long lasting batteries, and smaller specialty wearable sensors.

-Despite of use cases for each ‘vertical’ are slightly different there is one common thing for all of them – continuous access to (real-time) information.
+Despite use cases for each ‘vertical’ are slightly different there is one common thing for all of them – continuous access to (real-time) information.

 The amount of focus and efforts all across the value chain of the ecosystem suggests that players are going full throttle to cash in the big opportunities that the wearable electronics market currently offers and is yet to offer in very near of the future.
 The wearable technology market already has several successful wearable electronic products and more emerging every month.
 But what are the things that the number one aggregators of also this industry – the app developers – must know before building their apps on those gadgets?
 We’ll take a look at these…